linrunner/tlp-doc/faq/powercon.rst

 Saving Mode)`.
 Logon again (or reboot).

-Result: rendering the screen content is shifted to the iGPU, sending the dGPU to idle state, thus permitting runtime power management to power off the dGPU (see Step 1).
+Result: rendering the screen content is shifted to the iGPU, sending the dGPU to idle state, thus permitting runtime power management to power down the dGPU (see Step 1).

 .. rubric:: Step 2b: Switch to the iGPU - *Other GPU hardware, drivers or tools*